syncfusion-content/blazor-docs/blazor/maps/data-labels.md

 N>The customization properties of data label, [SmartLabelMode](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Maps.MapsDataLabelSettings.html#Syncfusion_Blazor_Maps_MapsDataLabelSettings_SmartLabelMode), [AnimationDuration](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Maps.MapsDataLabelSettings.html#Syncfusion_Blazor_Maps_MapsDataLabelSettings_AnimationDuration) and [IntersectionAction](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Maps.MapsDataLabelSettings.html#Syncfusion_Blazor_Maps_MapsDataLabelSettings_IntersectionAction) properties are not applicable to [LabelTemplate](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Maps.MapsDataLabelSettings.html#Syncfusion_Blazor_Maps_MapsDataLabelSettings_LabelTemplate) property.
 The styles can be applied to the label template using the CSS styles of the template element.

-The following example shows how to add a label template with the data source **PopulationDetails** that is available in the adding data labels from a data source section.

 ```cshtml
 @using Syncfusion.Blazor.Maps